malko/jqueryToolkit/readme.md

 $.toolkit('namespace.pluginName',{..protoype..});
 ```

-creating your plugin with toolkit like describe above you know may instantiate
+creating your plugin with toolkit like describe above you now may instantiate
 your plugin by doing:

 ```javascript